Organizations Quick Start

 Log in to your web vault and open your organization.

-Acceptedusers and use the gear dropdown to Confirm Selected:
+Acceptedusers and use the Options menu to Confirm selected:

-Verify that the fingerprint phrase on your screen matches the one your new member can find in Settings → My Account:
+Verify that the fingerprint phrase on your screen matches the one your new member can find in Account settings → My account:

 Each fingerprint phrase is unique to its account, and ensures a final layer of oversight in securely adding users.
 If they match, select Submit.